This post may contain affiliate links. Read the full disclosure here.

 Plants are unlikely to have an impact on this UNLESS you have English Ivy.
 Ivy can work its way into brickwork, so if you have it on the outside of your house, keep an eye on it.

 I know a lot of you will keep English Ivy as a house plant and I….don’t.
-Not because I think it’ll get into my walls and cause damp, but because it’s irresistible to pests.
+Not because I think it’ll get into my walls and cause dampness, but because it’s irresistible to pests.

 I don’t need the drama.